rrobayna/dotfiles/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

 ### Installing Homebrew and the Brewfile

+To install homebrew if it's not already installed and all the packages listed
+in the main Brewfile run:

 ```bash
 ./bootstrap brew
 ```

-This will install Homebrew and all the packages listed in the main Brewfile.

-To install brew packages manually run:
+The syntax for installing Brewfiles packages manually is:

 ```bash
 brew bundle osx/Brewfile.home